minnojs/minno-time/src/0.3/tutorials/install.md

 	* `npm build`
 * When these commands have gone through - thats it, you've installed the player.

-If you have a git client then you may want to clone the player directly instead of downloading it:
+If you have a git client then you may want to clone Minno directly instead of downloading it:

 ```bash
 git clone https://github.com/ProjectImplicit/PIPlayer .